arguellocarlos/ubuntusetup/README.md

 # Copilot Explanation
-Got it!
 You can use the `cloud-localds` command to create a cloud-init ISO that can be mounted as a CDROM when creating a VM with KVM/QEMU.
 Here’s how you can do it:

 1. **Create the cloud-init configuration files** (`user-data` and `meta-data`):
    ```yaml